-Farm property.
-Instead of using the 150% declining balance method over a GDS recovery period for property you use in a farming business (other than real property), you can elect to depreciate it using either of the following methods.
+15- or 20-year farm property.
+Instead of using the 150% declining balance method over a GDS recovery period for 15- or 20-year property you use in a farming business (other than real property), you can elect to depreciate it using either of the following methods.